-In the Kansas City metropolitan area, home solar systems are more popular than ever before.
-Solar panels provide many benefits to homeowners – from lower monthly electricity bills, to total energy independence, to impacting the environment in a positive way.
+Home solar panels in the Kansas City metropolitan area are more popular than ever before.
+Solar panels provide many benefits to homeowners – from lower monthly energy bills, to total energy independence, to impacting the environment in a positive way.

 If you’re thinking about making the switch to solar panels for your home, it’s important to consider several factors as well as understand the solar landscape in the Kansas City area.
-Keep reading to find out more about getting solar panels in Kansas City, no matter where you fall along the state line.
+As well as find the best solar company in Kansas City.
+Keep reading to find out more about getting solar panels in KC, no matter where you fall along the state line.

 As you consider installing solar panels, cost may feel like a prohibitive factor.
 Even if you’re set on the idea, you may be hesitant about making the investment.

 The average cost for a solar panel system installation in the Kansas City, Missouri, area is between $3 to $5 a watt.
 Depending on energy usage and the size of the installation, that can typically range anywhere from $15,000 to $50,000.

 These numbers include all necessary equipment, such as the solar panels themselves and the cost of labor for installation.
 However, these numbers do not take into account the potential thousands of dollars in savings that may be available to you in the form of government rebates or incentives – in fact, Missouri residents will have more luck in this area.

 So try not to let the sticker shock keep you from investigating your solar options.
 In addition to government incentives, many solar companies provide options for financing your solar panels.
 At KC Solar, we offer 0% down solar loans, and we can work with you even if you have a low credit score.

 Contact us to find out more about 0% Down Solar Loans with KC Solar.